What is Health?

 Those who have phlegm are low spirited, forgetful, and have white hair”

-This kind of blank hypothesis and conjecture lead to practices like bloodletting, where massive ammounts of blood were drained from sick patients in an attempt to “balance the humors”.
+These kinds of blank-check hypotheses lead to practices like bloodletting, where massive amounts of blood were drained from sick patients in an attempt to, once again, “balance the humors”.
 George Washington actually died after losing like, half his blood in an attempt to cure him of what was probably a sore throat.
-That’s a pretty crazy way for the father of the nation to die.
+That’s a pretty crazy way for the father of our nation to go.

 And that’s why we’ve made up stories about health, and science, and all the things we can’t explain.
 The Lapis Regia, or the Philospher’s stone, or magnum opus, or one of the half dozen other names I’ve seen, all seem to be this legendary rock of ancient power which grants both immortality and perfect health to the one who possesses it, kind of like the Holy Grail but for alchemy.
 There’s a funny kind of paradox here that I enjoy immensely.
 We used to believe that health was about the complicated interplay of liquids in the body, the balancing of emotions as an analogue for the balancing of the body, but also that just a magic stone was the real and actual cure to eternal life and youth.